mattbasta/mattbasta.github.com/résumé.md

 January 2016 - Present

-I currently lead front-end development on Uber's Crystal Ball team, where we're building software for performing financial forecasting and making predictions.
+I lead front-end development on Uber's Crystal Ball team, where we built software for performing financial forecasting and making predictions.
+I currently work on the EPM team, doing front-end work for financial forecasting and budgeting.

 ### Senior Software Engineer, Box